-- Enraging Scent (Ex) Any creature already pacified by the leech rat's pacifying scent is susceptible to this ability.
-The leech rat must occupy the same square as its target in order to use this ability.
-A creature thus targeted must make a DC 13 Will save or fly into rage, attacking the nearest living creature (but not the leech rat).
-This effect lasts for 1d4 rounds.
-A leech rat can use this ability up to three times per day.
-The save DC is Wisdom-based. - Pacifying Scent (Ex) Any creature within 5 feet of a leech rat must make a DC 11 Will save or be influenced as though it were under the charm person spell.
-Creatures affected can attempt a new save at the beginning of their turn in order to break free from the effect.
-If a leech rat attaches itself to the back of an affected creature's neck, the DC increases to 20 for the host creature.
-The save DC is Wisdom-based.
+• Enraging Scent: Any creature already pacified by the leech rat's pacifying scent is susceptible to this ability.
+The leech rat must be within 1" of its target in order to use this ability.
+A creature thus targeted must make succeed at an opposed Spirit roll or fly into rage, attacking the nearest living creature (but not the leech rat).
+This effect lasts for d4 rounds.
+A leech rat can use this ability up to three times per day. • Pacifying Scent: Any creature within 1" feet of a leech rat must succeed at an opposed Spirit roll or be influenced into believing that it must protect the leech rat.
+Creatures affected can attempt a new opposed roll at the beginning of their turn in order to break free from the effect.
+If a leech rat attaches itself to the back of an affected creature's neck, this roll suffers a -4 penalty for the host creature. + Size -2: Leech rats are very small creatures.

-For the past few weeks, a wyvern has rampaged through the area where the characters are staying.
+Adventure Seed For the past few weeks, a wyvern has rampaged through the area where the characters are staying.
 Hired to track and kill the wyvern, the characters discover that the beast is being driven mad by the leech rat perched on its back.
 They must not only kill the enraged wyvern, but avoid becoming the leech rat's next chosen mounts.

-LEVIATHAN

-As we dragons are kings of the land, so our inferior cousins, the leviathans, rule the sea.
-(As dragon-kin, of course, leviathans hardly belong in a discourse on creatures-but because some of your scholars insist on classifying dragons with mere beasts, I suppose I might as well describe leviathans for you.
-Thank your colleagues at the Great Library, by the way, for correctly classifying dragons as a Namegiver race in An Explorer's Guide to Barsaive-that was one of the few subjects they grasped correctly.)
+LEVIATHAN MacDougall As we dragons are kings of the land, so our inferior cousins, the leviathans, rule the sea.
+(As dragonkin, of course, leviathans hardly belong in a discourse on creatures-but because some of your scholars insist on classifying dragons with mere beasts, I suppose I might as well describe leviathans for you.
+Thank your colleagues at the Great Library, by the way, for correctly classifying dragons as a Namegiver race in An Explorer's Guide to Barsaive that was one of the few subjects they grasped correctly.)
 A leviathan is a kind of lesser dragon that has adapted to an underwater life.
 They are on the small side, only a little more than half as large as an average common dragon, and the scales covering their bodies are an iridescent blue-green.
 They have enormous jaws (by your standards) filled with huge teeth; the largest leviathans can swallow a small boat whole.
 Though leviathans look more like huge snakes than dragons, they still possess four short, stubby legs that appear to be a throwback to a time when they walked on land.
 I believe these useless vestigial limbs will disappear eventually.
 Useless limbs?!
 Clearly, Master of Secrets, you have never seen a leviathan tear a ship apart with them.
-I assure you, those "stubby legs" can be devastating at close quarters.

-I still say they're useless.
+I assure you, those "stubby legs" can be devastating at close quarters. > I still say they're useless.
 They can hardly pick anything up with them-not even a small sheep.
 I can't imagine a leviathan ever walking on those stumps.
 Neither the leviathan's huge size nor its ferocity in battle truly makes it king of the sea.
 Its greatest power lies in its magical abilities.
-Leviathans can breathe fire as we do and can also give off waves of fear so intense that sailors often leap overboard to escape the "sea monster."
-Like dragons and windlings, leviathans can see astral creatures as clear as day.
-Hunters of leviathans-of which there are more than I would have / expected, given the sheer power of these dragonkin-often lose their lives to these magical powers when more straightforward attacks have failed to drive them off.
+Leviathans can breathe fire as we do and can also give off waves of

-MacDougall